THE SAFETY OF KISUNLA VS PLACEBO WAS STUDIED IN MORE THAN 1900 PATIENTS IN CLINICAL TRIALS1*

 Consider the benefit for the treatment of Alzheimer’s disease and risk of ARIA when deciding to treat with Kisunla.

-In TRAILBLAZER-ALZ 2, symptomatic ARIA occurred in 6% (n=52/853) of patients treated with Kisunla.
-Clinical symptoms associated with ARIA resolved in approximately 85% (n=44/52) of patients.1
+Symptomatic ARIA occurred in 6% (52/853) of patients treated with Kisunla.
+Clinical symptoms associated with ARIA resolved in approximately 85% (44/52) of patients.1

-- 83% of patients who experienced ARIA-E had complete radiographic resolution when managed according to protocol
+- 83% of patients who experienced ARIA-E had complete radiographic resolution when ARIA-E was managed according to protocol1

 - ARIA-H does not resolve radiographically, but it can stabilize2